Skip to main content

 Skip the typing.
 Keep the carb count.

-Carb Manager wants you to type every meal into a database.
-SNAQ wants you to take a photo.
-Same carb output, different commitment.
+Carb Manager assumes you'll type your meal into a database.
+SNAQ assumes you'll take a photo.
+Same number on the plate, different commitment.

 Feature by feature.

-Structured comparison based on publicly available information as of April 2026.
+Structured comparison based on publicly available information, last reviewed May 2026.

 Feature SNAQ Carb Manager

-Meal logging Patented photo AI in seconds Manual database entry + portion sliders
+Meal logging Photo AI, 5.5 g mean absolute carb error Manual database entry + portion sliders

-Best for People managing diabetes who want photo input + AI guidance People committed to keto / low-carb who like manual food logging
+Best for People managing diabetes who want photo input plus AI guidance People committed to keto or low-carb who want recipes

 Why users switch.